 Microcontroller board: NodeMCU ESP8266

 In a previous paper** I discuss the construction of an ESP8288 NodeMCU monitoring station reporting and logging the temperature of only one location in the CH system.
 The sensor in that project is also a DS18B20; its recorded temperature is displayed on a 4-digit, 7-segment TM1637 led display.
-That design has been in continuous operation from its assembly.
+That design has been in continuous operation from its very day of assembly.
 The current design, being an expansion of that original design, consists of reporting temperatures measured at two locations.
 This requires a second DS18B20.
 I wanted also a second display to have the opportunity of direct visual inspection.
 An alternative could be to display the two measured temperatures alternating on the existing TM1637 display, to use an OLED display, or use a ‘luxury’ 320×480 pixel TFT display that has sufficient space to show multiple meters***.
 A final choice could be to rely completely on the Internet.
 TFT screens are relatively power hungry while in my experience OLED displays have a limited life time.
 Because most logging is done out of view behind the doors of a cabinet and because logging is a 24/7 activity the most elegant solution would be to add a 7-segment TM1637 led display next to the existing one.
 The challenge was to find out whether a second TM1637 display can be connected to the NodeMCU (and be programmed to work).

 Figure 2.
 Components and wiring of the monitoring/logging station: DS18B20 sensors (sensor_00 and sensor_01), Lolin NodeMCU ESP8266 microcontroller board, and two 4-digit 7-segment led displays showing actual temperatures registered by the probes.